neuro-team-femto/lab_manual/docs/being-a-lab-member/how-we-do-things/setting-a-zoom-talk.md

 5. connect the Logitech multimedia base USD port to another of the _mac mini_ USB ports (back panel)

-6. connect the Logitech camera to the Logitech multimedia base (red cable, <mark style="background-color:yellow;">double check color</mark>)
+6. connect the Logitech camera to the Logitech multimedia base (blue cable)

-7. connect the Logitech microphone/loudspeaker to the Logitech multimedia base (blue cable, <mark style="background-color:yellow;">double check color</mark>)
+7. connect the Logitech microphone/loudspeaker to the Logitech multimedia base (red cable)

 8. connect the Logitech multimedia base DC input to the room DC

-<mark style="background-color:yellow;">Add a photograph with annotations</mark>
+==Add a photograph with annotations==

 ### Starting the zoom talk

 1. power up the _mac mini_. *User:* neuro-xp. *Password:* neuro-xp

 2. find the zoom link.
 Two easy options:
-	- if you're a participant and someone else's the host, start Slack and grab the Zoom link (Slack should be already connected to JJ's account, if not you can log in yourself <mark style="background-color:yellow;">add a dedicated slack user</mark>).
+	- if you're a participant and someone else's the host, start Slack and grab the Zoom link (Slack should be already connected to JJ's account, if not you can log in yourself ==add a dedicated slack user==).
 	- if you're the host, connect to [cnrs.zoom.us](https://cnrs.zoom.us) using the CNRS (Janus) ID of the person who created the link, and start the meeting.

 	!!! question "Where's the zoom link for Cafe-Neuro ?"